draegtun/PerlX-QuoteOperator/README.md

 You can also look for information at:

-- Git issues for bugs/sugs
+- Github issues & push requests

     [https://github.com/draegtun/PerlX-QuoteOperator/issues](https://github.com/draegtun/PerlX-QuoteOperator/issues)